TABLE OF CONTENTS

 The meter has 3 phases that can be connected, phase A, B and C. Operational power for the meter passes through the Phase C terminal on the meter.
 In a smart panel installation the "Phase C" conductor MUST be landed on the backed-up/load side of the MID/Hybrid inverter so that the meter retains power throughout the grid outage.

 Either Phase A or B can be used as the signal to initiate a downstream automation.
 If desired, connections can be made to both Phase A and B so that a voltage irregularity on either leg will trigger the Grid Detection Circuit.
 Phase A and B must be connected to a location outside of the microgrid.
+Hardwire these connections and provide overcurrent protection in accordance with the Shelly product documentation and applicable electrical codes.

 If multiple Lumin/ABB products are installed and each one requires grid detection a relay can be installed at each piece of Lumin/ABB equipment.
 The 3EM meter can send the signal to multiple relays.

-WiFi Setup and Scene Configuration
+Voltage Detection WiFi Setup and Scene Configuration

 Once physical installation is complete, the Shelly meter and relay(s) must be configured.
 There are several methods to access and set up the devices wirelessly.
 The following is a suggested method: